craws/OpenAtlas/install.md

 **localhost:8080**.

-Login with username **OpenAtlas** and password **change_me_PLEASE!** and change the password in profile.
+Login with username **OpenAtlas** and password **change_me_PLEASE!** and change the password in your profile.
 You may want to check the admin area to set up default site settings, email and similar.

 ### Restore database dump
 To restore a database SQL dump uncomment following command in